We do things a bit differently

 - Body image counselling skills

-- Non-dieting/ Health At Every Size (HAES®) counselling skills
+- Non-diet/ Health At Every Size (HAES®) counselling skills

 - Motivational Interviewing